 Investors and individuals alike will find that they need to open a bank account in New Zealand when they arrive in the country for employment or business purposes.
 The step is a simple one, and it can be assisted by our team of New Zealand company formation experts for corporate accounts.

 This short guide explains the general bank account opening process, the needed documents as well as includes a few other details that can help foreign entrepreneurs who are interested in this.

 Bank account opening is just one of the steps needed to start a business.
 For a comprehensive guide, please reach out to our local incorporation agents.

 Can a foreigner open a bank account?

 Yes.
 As a matter of fact, this is a simple step and those interested can even open a bank account online in NZ.
 This step is followed by many foreign nationals who move to New Zealand for business or employment purposes.
 Those who open a company in NZ will open a corporate bank account and a personal account afterwards, as needed.

-Opening a bank account for foreigners is simple for an everyday account, a savings account as well as for special accounts, for example those for international students.
+Opening a bank account for foreigners in 2023 is simple for an everyday account, a savings account as well as for special accounts, for example those for international students.

 What documents do I need to open a bank account in New Zealand?

 Every bank will ask the individual who wishes to open an account for basic details and, in case of companies, for proof of registration (the business registration certificate).
 Some of the most important documents are the following:

 - Identity documents: national ID card or a valid passport; the visa for foreign nationals as well as proof of address both outside of the country and in NZ, as applicable;